panda0nion/panda0nion/README.md

 # 👋 Hey there, I’m Patrick — Building Tech that Works *for Everyone*

 I love building technology with a **people-first** approach.
-For me, it’s about more than the code — it’s about finding creative, innovative ways to connect people, solve real problems, and make life a little easier (and maybe even more fun 😄).
+For me, it’s about finding creative, innovative ways to connect people, solve real problems, and make life a little easier (and maybe even more fun 😄).

 Whether it’s **inclusive apps**, **AI-powered home automation**, or **scalable cloud solutions**, my goal is the same: create tools and experiences that bring people together and make tech feel like it was built *just for them*.